Volunteer in Vietnam

 Projects available in Vietnam

-Situated near the culturally vibrant Hanoi, you will be working in orphanages, rehabilitation centres or kindergarten.
+Situated near the culturally vibrant Hanoi, you will be working in rehabilitation centres or kindergartens.
 You will get involved with every aspect of the children’s daily routine.

 Live in a traditional Vietnamese stilt village 160km from Hanoi helping local artisans with their work.

-Based in bustling Hanoi, you will work directly with Projects Abroad’s partner organisations to help tackle issues like drug addiction, prostitution, disabled people’s rights and HIV/AIDS problems.
+Based in bustling Hanoi, you will work directly with Projects Abroad’s partner organisations to help tackle issues like drug addiction, prostitution, mental health, disabled people’s rights and HIV/AIDS problems.

 Take part in an intensive stand-alone Vietnamese language course or sign up for language tuition alongside your regular placement.